-Feel free to walk around the following areas of the Goetheanum during the general opening hours: Foyer, West staircase with Red Window, South staircase etc. The buildings around the Goetheanum can be viewed from the outside at any time.
+Feel free to walk around the following areas of the Goetheanum during the general opening hours.
+The foyer, west staircase with the red window and the south staircase are open to the public.
+The buildings around the Goetheanum can be viewed from the outside at any time.

 Reduced Visitor Hours Great Hall:

 2nd floor, use South lift, South staircase or West staircase